gsuiffet/tokens-studio-tailwind/README.md

 # Design Tokens Studio Tailwind

-**@gsuiffet/tokens-studio-tailwind** is a npm package that simplify the integration of design tokens from Tokens Studio into Tailwind CSS projects.
+**@gsuiffet/tokens-studio-tailwind** is a npm package designed to streamline the integration of design tokens from Tokens Studio into Tailwind CSS projects.

 ## Introduction

-Design Tokens Studio Tailwind streamlines the process of integrating design tokens from Tokens Studio into Tailwind CSS projects.
-It helps you maintain consistency in your design system by providing an easy way to map design tokens to CSS properties.
+Design Tokens Studio Tailwind simplifies the process of integrating design tokens from Tokens Studio into Tailwind CSS projects.
+It ensures consistency in your design system by providing an efficient way to map design tokens to CSS properties.

 ## Table of Contents